thaliajuarez/patroclus/index.md

 ### Community Involvement

 * As an Association of Computing Machinery member at school, I volunteered at local community events, including the local annual High School Programming Contest and [HESTEC](https://www.utrgv.edu/hestec/).
-For workshops and networking (CodeRED and HackTX), I attended hackathon events held at various universities.
+For workshops and networking, I attended hackathon events held at various universities (CodeRED and HackTX).

 ### Contact